NewsInSA

 South Africa’s official unemployment rate rose to 33.2% in Q2 2025, with youth and Black African women hardest hit.
 While some sectors showed job growth, structural economic challenges continue to stall recovery.

-South Africa’s unemployment situation has worsened in the second quarter of the year, with the official unemployment rate increasing from 32.9% in Q1 to 33.2%, according to Statistics South Africa (Stats SA).
-This marks a continued struggle for the country’s labor market as more people find themselves out of work.
+South Africa — The country’s unemployment rate increased to 33.2% in the second quarter of 2025, up from 32.9% in Q1, according to Statistics South Africa (Stats SA).
+The rise underscores persistent challenges in the labor market as more South Africans struggle to find work.

-“You see that on the narrow formal definition it sits at 40.2%, which is about seven percentage points higher than the overall unemployment rate of 33.2%,” Maluleke explained.
+"On the narrow formal definition, unemployment among Black African women sits at 40.2%, about seven percentage points higher than the overall rate of 33.2%."

-However, Els cautioned that structural constraints remain a hurdle that must be addressed for sustained job creation.
+However, Els cautioned that structural constraints must be addressed for sustained job creation.

 Summary

-South Africa faces a tough labor market with rising unemployment in Q2 2025, especially affecting women and youth.
-While some sectors show job gains supported by favorable economic conditions like low inflation, significant structural challenges continue to impede overall employment growth.
-Addressing these issues will be critical to improving the country’s economic outlook and reducing unemployment.
+South Africa faces a tough labor market with rising unemployment, particularly affecting women and youth.
+While some sectors show modest gains due to favorable economic conditions, structural challenges continue to impede overall employment growth.
+Targeted interventions will be critical to improving the country’s economic outlook and reducing unemployment in the long term.

 Related Articles